Activity: An Experiment with Dice

 - 6 and 8 have the same number of ways = 5 each

 OK, why 108 throws?
-Well, only 36 throws would not give good results, 360 throws would be good but take a long time, so 108 (which is 3 lots of 36) seemed just right.
+Well, only 36 throws might not give good results, 360 throws would be great, but take a long time, so 108 (which is 3 lots of 36) seems just right.

 So let's multiply all these numbers by 3 to match our total of 108:

 Those are the theoretical values, as opposed to the experimental ones you got from your experiment.

 The theoretical values look like this in a bar graph:

 How do these theoretical results compare with your experimental results?

 This graph and your graph should be quite similar, but they are not likely to be exactly the same, as your experiment relied on chance, and the number of times you did it was fairly small.